By Eric Hornick

 Joensuu, PA Parenteau and Michael Grabner all scoring in the first period and

-John Tavares and Mark Haley scoring 30 seconds apart in the second period.
+John Tavares and Micheal Haley scoring 30 seconds apart in the second period.

 Hamonic had two assists in addition to the goal as he recorded a three-point